General Admissions Information

 - Advanced Placement Examinations (AP)

-Students who attain scores of 3, 4, or 5 on the Advanced Placement Examinations administered by the College Board are eligible to receive credit on the basis of these tests.
+Students who attain a score of 3 or higher on the Advanced Placement Examinations administered by the College Board are eligible to receive credit on the basis of these tests.
 Scores should be forwarded directly from the College Board to the University.
 Information concerning the College Board Advanced Placement Examinations may be obtained from the Educational Testing Service, Princeton, New Jersey, or from high school counselors and teachers.
 All AP scores must be sent to the Office of Admissions prior to enrollment.

 - College Level Examination Program (CLEP)